LucaScheller/VFX-UsdSurvivalGuide/docs/src/pages/core/elements/animation.md

 ~~~

 ### Time Code <a name="animationTimeCode"></a>
 The `Usd.TimeCode` class is a small wrapper class for handling time encoding.
-Currently it does nothing more that storing if it is a `default` time code or a `time/frame` time code with a specific frame.
+Currently it does nothing more than storing if it is a `default` time code or a `time/frame` time code with a specific frame.
 In the future it may get the concept of encoding in `time` instead of `frame`, so to future proof your code, you should always use this class instead of setting a time value directly.

 ~~~admonish info title=""
 ```python